 Telegram announced that the anonymous account’s claims are “baseless” and are made to “get users to download malware.”

-The alleged whistleblower, going by the username Adyingnobody on Twitter, said that they will “tear a rift in the entire community” by releasing Telegram messages that they acquired through an alleged exploit in the messaging app.
-In a thread, they claimed to have evidence of illegal activities ranging from scams and rug pulls to murder, theft and sexual assault.
+The alleged whistleblower, going by the username “Adyingnobody” on Twitter, said that they will “tear a rift in the entire community” by releasing Telegram messages that they acquired through an allaged exploit in the messaging app.
+In a thread, they claimed to have evidence of illegal activities ranging from scams and rug pulls up to murder, theft and sexual assault.

-Due to the severity of the claims, the anonymous person caught the interest of Crypto Twitter, going from zero to 36,000 followers overnight.
-The Ethereum wallet address that the person put on their Twitter bio has also received 46 transactions at time of publication, which may be tips from those who wish to get a sneak peek at what they plan to expose.
+Due to the severity of the claims, the anonymous person caught the interest of the crypto Twitter, going from zero to 36,000 followers overnight.
+The Ethereum wallet address that the person put on his Twitter bio has also received 43 transactions which may be tips from those who wish to get a sneak peek at what they plan to expose.

 Twitter user Cryptonator1337 also mentioned that, while it’s possible that the claims are true, the community needs to be careful with any files coming from the anonymous account.
 They tweeted:

 One warning regarding @adyingnobody